Can You Claim Pets on Your Tax Return?

 Service animal vs. emotional support animal

-Service animals are specifically trained to perform tasks for individuals with disabilities.
-Under the Americans with Disabilities Act (ADA), only dogs qualify as service animals, and they must be trained to assist with disabilities, such as guiding individuals with visual impairments or alerting those who are deaf.
+Service animals are specifically trained to perform tasks for people with disabilities.
+Under the Americans with Disabilities Act (ADA), only dogs qualify as service animals, and they must be trained to assist with disabilities, such as guiding those with visual impairments or alerting those who are deaf.
 Service animals are allowed full public access rights, meaning they can accompany their handlers in all areas open to the public, according to the law.

 Expenses related to acquiring, training, and maintaining service animals can be tax-deductible as medical expenses, provided they assist directly with a disability.
 This includes costs for veterinary care, food, and necessary equipment.